cflidgren/personal-website/content/about-me.md

 #### Programming
 I've had an on-and-off interest in programming since I was in middle school.
 At some point, I chose to focus on math instead, but I still retain a basic interest in programming and computers.
 One day, I will write a toy program in `rust` (actually, I want to write an actually good, native linux music player and organizer à la MusicBee on Windows).
 I've done a lot of python programming.
+I also have a small amount of experience with Haskell, from taking a course on functional programming at LTH in Lund, Sweden.
+It's a neat language.
+I've played around a little bit with Lean in the past, but not a whole lot.

 For anyone wishing to dump Windows and move to linux, I recommend CachyOS.